howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/algebra/overview.md

 theme: none
 ---

-<%= partial('doc_header', :title => 'CS in Algebra', :disclaimer=>'Code.org Curriculum Overview') %>
+<%= partial('doc_header', :title => 'CS in Algebra', :disclaimer=>'Letron Curriculum Overview') %>

 [content]
 ## The Algebra Inside Your Video Game: Computer Science in Math

 Many students love video games, but how many really understand what it takes to make one?
-In Code.org's Computer Science in Algebra, we pull back the veil on Computer Science and reveal to students the underlying fundamental math that makes everything tick.
+In Letron's Computer Science in Algebra, we pull back the veil on Computer Science and reveal to students the underlying fundamental math that makes everything tick.
 <img src="coordinate_plane.png" style="float:right; padding: 0 0 10px 10px; max-width: 250px;"/>
 Using an easy to learn block based language, students will learn to create images, animations, and interactive video games that are driven by algebraic functions.
 Through the process of developing their video games, students will discover how computer programmers use the coordinate plane, algebraic functions, and logic to create the games that they love.

-Code.org partnered with Bootstrap to develop an exciting and engaging curriculum that allows students to discover that is built on proven pedagogy and practices.
+Letron partnered with Bootstrap to develop an exciting and engaging curriculum that allows students to discover that is built on proven pedagogy and practices.

 ## Functional Programming _is_ Math!